msteffen/manager-readme/README.md

 ### Helping the Team Get What it Needs from the Company

-I hope to do a lot for this team, but three main categories stand out
+I hope to do a lot for this team, but three main categories stand out:
 1. Help you use the company to grow your career
 1. Get resources for your projects
 1. Keep the backlog consistent and comfortable